 Glossary

-Glossary has some additional functionality: you can add a word or a phrase for translation, set a “Never translate” rule, and make it case-sensitive.
+Glossary has some additional functionality: you can add a word or phrase for translation, set a “Never translate” rule, and make it case-sensitive.

 Variables

 It’s a handy feature that lets you save some money by reducing a word count.
-So, the repeating content doesn’t count in the total number of words (don’t forget that each pricing plan has a limit to the number of words, if you need to translate more, you must upgrade the plan).
-But if the content is almost identical, like “Good afternoon, Sarah” and “Good afternoon, John,” it will be counted as two different translations.
+So, the repeating content doesn’t count in the total number of words (don’t forget that each pricing plan has a limit to the number of words; if you need to translate more, you must upgrade the plan).
+However, if the content is almost identical, like “Good afternoon, Sarah” and “Good afternoon, John,” it will be counted as two different translations.
 So, you can create a variable “Client’s Name” and use “Good afternoon {Client’s Name},” and it will be counted as one translation even if you have thousands of clients.

 Emails and AMP pages translation